-If you are applying to renew your DACA status, there are many reasons that USCIS might reject your application.
-A few of the more common reasons for rejection include application mistakes, failure to reply to requests for evidence (RFEs), or changes since your last application that make you no longer eligible for DACA.
-This article will walk you through 8 common reasons USCIS might deny your DACA renewal application and what you can do about each.
+If you are applying to renew your DACA status, there are some reasons that USCIS might reject your application.
+Common reasons include failing to reply to requests for evidence (RFEs), or changes since your last application that make you no longer eligible for DACA.
+This article will walk you through 8 reasons USCIS might deny your DACA renewal application and what you can do about each.

 USCIS may deny your DACA renewal application if your application packet is missing one or more DACA renewal application forms.
 USCIS will not process your DACA renewal application if you forget to submit even one of the forms required.
 When you are putting your DACA renewal application together, you must be careful to include all of the required forms and supporting documents that USCIS requires.
 You can follow our DACA renewal checklist to be sure that you have remembered to include everything before mailing your application to USCIS.

-There are three forms that USCIS requires to process your DACA renewal request.
-For your DACA renewal application to be processed, you must submit all three forms that USCIS requires.
+USCIS requires three forms to process your DACA renewal request.
 Your complete DACA renewal application packet must include the following completed forms:

 Form I-821D is the actual DACA renewal application form.
 USCIS will reconsider your DACA grant together with your work authorization application, so you must submit Form I-765 in order to get or renew your DACA work permit.
 To determine that you actually need an Employment Authorization Document (EAD or work permit), USCIS will need to know that you have a financial need.
 You demonstrate that financial need on Form I-765WS.

-USCIS may likely deny your DACA renewal request if one or more of the application forms you submitted were incomplete.
-All three DACA renewal forms — Form I-821D, Form I-765, and Form I-765WS — must be submitted as completed forms.
+USCIS may deny your DACA renewal request if one or more of the application forms you submitted were incomplete.
+All three DACA renewal forms — Form I-821D, Form I-765, and Form I-765WS — must be completed in full.
 A form is complete when the applicant provides all the information requested on the form without leaving any spaces blank, unless the form specifies to leave the space blank.